 (3) The name, establishment time, existing conditions, and scope of operations or main functions of the secretariat departments, special funds and other constituent departments;

-(4) Initiators, principal donors, units that are a main source of directors, managers, a party being invested in, and any individuals or organizations that have a control or common control relationship with the charitable organizations or have a major impact on it(hereinafter major affiliate")
+(4) Founders, principal donors, units that are a main source of directors, managers, a party being invested in, and any individuals or organizations that have a control or common control relationship with the charitable organizations or have a major impact on it(hereinafter major affiliate")

 (5) That organizations' contact persons and contact methods, and network platforms such as web portals, official microblogs, official Wechats, or mobile clients opened in that organizations name;